Aryan-B25/Software-Requirements-Classification/README.md

 ## Repository Structure

-- `data/`: Contains raw and processed datasets
+- `src/`: Source code for all models, including data preprocessing, training, and evaluation
-- `src/`: Source code for data preprocessing, models, training, and evaluation
+- `Data/`: Contains raw and processed datasets
-- `experiments/`: Configuration files for experiments
+- `Promise_results/`: Experimental results for the PROMISE dataset
-- `results/`: Experimental results and metrics
+- `Promise_exp_results/`: Experimental results for the Extended PROMISE dataset
-- `models/`: Saved model checkpoints
+- `2phase_pipeline_results/`: Results from the two-phase RoBERTa pipeline
-- `docs/`: Additional documentation, including the research paper
+- `requirements.txt`: List of Python dependencies

 ## Installation